HKUDS/OpenSpace/README.md

 ---

 ## Why OpenSpace?
-Your agent can already run tasks.
-But can it remember which skills worked?
-Can it stop repeating the same mistakes?
-Can your team share what it learned?
+Can your agent find the right skill, know what actually works, and avoid repeating the same mistakes?
+Can your team turn every successful task into reusable knowledge?

+OpenSpace manages the full lifecycle of your agent skills:
+- 🔍 **Retrieve** — Find the right skill for every task.
+- ✅ **Evaluate** — Know what works through real outcomes.
+- 🤝 **Share** — Turn successful workflows into team knowledge.
+- 🔄 **Evolve** — Improve skills with every run.

+The right skill for every task.
+Proven by real outcomes.
+Improved with every run.

 <table>
   <tr>